ethereum/go-ethereum/accounts/scwallet/README.md

 ## Known issues

-  * Starting geth with a valid card seems to make firefox crash
+  * Starting geth with a valid card seems to make firefox crash.